-Figure 4: Infrastructure Wired to Wireless Average Throughput Results
+Figure 4: Infrastructure Wireless to Wired AverageThroughput Results

-Figure 4 shows that for TCP traffic, the throughput had suffered a degradation of about 4% when WEP, with 64-bits key size, was enabled and a degradation of about 7.14% when WEP, with 128-bit key size, was enabled.
-Also, WPA protocol degrades the throughput by 12.5%.
+Figure 4 showed that for TCP traffic, the throughput had suffered a degradation of about 4% when WEP, with 64-bits key size, was enabled and a degradation of about 7.14% when WEP, with 128-bit key size, was enabled.

-The figure also shows that for UDP traffic, the throughput had suffered a degradation of 0.76% when WEP, with 64-bits key size, was enabled and a degradation of 1.5% when WEP, with 128-bit key size, was enabled.
-Finally, the table shows that the degradation of the throughput for WPA protocol reaches 18.5%. this is due to a bigger key size and longer processing time.
+The figure also showed that for UDP traffic, the throughput had suffered a degradation of 0.41% when WEP, with 64-bits key size, was enabled and a degradation of 2.62% when WEP, with 128-bit key size, was enabled.

 The reasons behind the traffic degradation as a result of enabling WEP can be summarized as following: The Initial Vector value of the key and the Integrity Check Value that are added to the IP payload before its being sent contributed to increasing the amount of data regularly transmitted.
 Also, WEP encryption algorithm uses a KSA algorithm that generate a key stream and XORs it with the payload to encrypt it, which requires more time and slow the sent stream of data.
-The degradation of the throughput here is related to the increase of the packet size and time consumption which means more data to be sent in a slower rate.
+The degradation of the throughput in here is related to the increase of the packet size and time consumption which means more data to be sent in a slower rate.

-UDP readings indicate higher throughput than that of the TCP due to the fact that the TCP is connection oriented reliable protocol that waits for acknowledgements before resending the next packets, which contributes to slowing the rate of sent data, while in the UDP its a un-reliable protocol that does not wait for confirmation and keeps on sending the packet stream on the wireless connection.
+UPD readings indicate higher throughput than that of the TCP due to the fact that the TCP is connection oriented reliable protocol that waits for acknowledgements before resending the next packets, which contributes to slowing the rate of sent data, while in the UDP its a unreliable protocol that does not wait for confirmation and keeps on sending the packet stream on the wireless connection.

-2. Infrastructure wireless to wireless communication mode
+2. Infrastructure wireless to wired communication mode

-The setup for this communication mode is similar to that of the wired to wireless communication mode.
-The only difference is that in this mode we have two air interfaces with one access point.
+The setup for this communication mode is similar to that of the wireless to wired communication mode.
+The only difference is that in this mode we have to air interfaces with one access point.
 Figure 5 depict this set up.